jinbora0720/starter-academic2/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a 5th year Ph.D. candidate in the department of statistical science at Duke university under the supervision of Amy H. Herring and David Dunson.
+I'm a postdoctoral fellow working with Abhirup Datta in the department of Biostatistics at Johns Hopkins University.
+I received my PhD in Statistical Science from Duke University under the supervision of Amy H. Herring and David Dunson.
 My research interests include Bayesian hierarchical methods and spatial modeling, with a focus on environmental applications.
 I care about computational efficiency, model flexibility, and interpretability.